tomamoto/jaxtory/README.md

 * **pymongo** - to connect to and manipulate our database
 * **imgurpython** - for imgur integration
 * **jinja2** -templating engine
-The simples way to install them is using pip with the following command `pip install cherrypy pymongo imgurpython jinja2`
+The simples way to install them is using pip with the following command:

+`pip install cherrypy pymongo imgurpython jinja2`

 (Or if root permission are necessary: `sudo pip install cherrypy pymongo imgurpython jinja2`)

 ### Usage